NYUAppSec/appsec_hw4/README.md

 sensors, and all permissions that are not needed for the basic functionality of the application (buying, browsing, and using gift cards).

-You should remove all necessary code in (at least) the following files:
+You should remove all unnecessary code in (at least) the following files:

 1. AndroidManifest.xml
 2. UserInfo.kt